Jcasanova1990/CPPStudyNotes/README.md

 Pointer reference

 can only be assigned a memory address. they cannot be assigned values that are int,double,string etc. a memory address is denoted with the & symbol called the reference operator. they go in front of the variable that the address is associated with.

+Pointer deference

+every memory address holds a value and that value can be accessed by using deference operator. it is denoted by a * symbol

+pointer to pointer

+to assign memory address to a new printer must be denoted with two ** symbols

+Pointer usage

+comes in hand because they help the system save memory.